Alliance-for-CancerCare-Equity/website/src/content/pages/our-work.md

 content_blocks:
   - _bookshop_name: feature/hero
     title: Our Work
-    description: We are dedicated to advancing equity in cancer care through a variety of impactful projects in Canada and Ghana.
+    description: "We are dedicated to advancing equity in cancer care through impactful projects in Canada and Ghana.
+See how we're making a difference in the lives of patients and their families."
     button:
       link: /get-involved
-      text: Support Our Work
+      text: Support Our Mission
     image: https://images.pexels.com/photos/6994982/pexels-photo-6994982.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=2
     image_alt: A diverse group of people working together on a project.

   - _bookshop_name: global/header
     title: "What We "
     title_suffix: Do
-    description: Our work is focused on providing direct financial support, strengthening healthcare infrastructure, and offering compassionate assistance to patients and their families.
+    description: "Our work is focused on three core areas: providing direct financial support for treatment, strengthening healthcare infrastructure, and offering compassionate assistance to patients and their families."

   - _bookshop_name: global/feature
     image: https://images.pexels.com/photos/8940723/pexels-photo-8940723.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=2